 Solution: A complete workforce engagement suite, including Workforce Optimization, to improve agent performance and customer experience; Workforce Management for agent scheduling and forecasting; and Quality Management for recording and evaluating interactions can positively impact customer and agent retention and satisfaction.

 Solution: Gamification, like Serenova’s CxEngage Scoreboard, can address FOMO through improved agent engagement.
 Contact center solutions that provide metrics, reporting and dashboards, and public wallboards with agent access can positively affect employee attrition and increase productivity.

 While they value security, Gen Z is 25% more likely than other generations to provide personal information, and are more interested in personalization than keeping their information private, according to data presented by McGee-Smith.

-As customers, Gen Z not only wants, but expects, companies to use their information to serve them better, McGee-Smith says.
+As customers, Gen Z not only wants, but expects, companies to use the information they collect about them to improve the service they give them, McGee-Smith says.
 Yet, far too few companies have tightly integrated customer care with their mobile applications.
 She contends that cloud-based contact center solutions like integrated chat can deliver a unified user experience across any device connected to the internet, including desktops, smart phones and tablets, measurably improving customer experience for Gen Z.

 For more on how to better understand Gen Z as contact center agent and customer, listen to McGee-Smith’s full webinar, Breaking Down Enterprise Barriers to Improve Customer Experience, on demand here.